|Facilities | Rating | Reviews|

 Formerly and romantically known as Gretna Green, this is the first services you'll pass as you head in to Scotland on the A74(M).

-Catering: Burger King, Harry Ramsden's, KFC, Starbucks, Costa Express, Krispy Kreme, West Cornwall Pasty Co., Yorkshire Tea Shops: Canny Scot Shop, Waitrose, WHSmith Main Amenities: Ecotricity electric vehicle charging point, Showers, Tesla Supercharger, Welcome Break Gaming Motel: Days Inn Forecourt: BP, Shop, Costa Express, AdBlue Containers
+Catering: Burger King, Harry Ramsden's, KFC, Starbucks, Costa Express, Krispy Kreme, Yorkshire Tea Shops: Canny Scot Shop, Waitrose, WHSmith Main Amenities: Ecotricity electric vehicle charging point, Showers, Tesla Supercharger, Welcome Break Gaming Motel: Days Inn Forecourt: BP, Shop, Costa Express, AdBlue Containers

 Prices can be paid in the shop, with instructions in each car park.
 They are strictly enforced by ParkingEye.

-The services include ungated access to the B7076, this and the road layout in the area means that the services are often treated as an unofficial junction.
+The services have un-gated access to the B7076.
+This and the road layout in the area means that the services are often treated as an unofficial junction.

 Although the front of the services has been refurbished many times, the interior doors are still in their original colour scheme.